Sinking to the bottom of the Atlantic was not how I thought my day would go.

 Please God, let me come back to haunt the shit out of that bastard man.

 The Supe who’d plunged a knife in my side while my back had been turned.

 With the last of my strength I pulled energy from the life around me

 and told my atoms to shift, to lighten.

-Vision darkening, I floated upward as I gazed down upon the depths.
+Lightning sizzled within my veins and I began to float upward as I gazed down upon the depths.

 Dark and lonely, the sea accepted the flow of my GMO blood.